The Propositional Logic of Team Properties: Axiomatising valuational team semantics

 \section{Axiomatising valuational team semantics}

-In this section we show how standard team semantics based on valuations relate to the logic LT.
-This construction follows in essence the construction presented in \cite{LorimerOlsson2022} with some refinements and generalisations.
-The construction and proof will be developed through the following steps, enumerated by the corresponding subsection.
+In this section we show how standard team semantics based on valuations relate to the logic LTP.
+This construction essentially follows the construction presented in \cite{LorimerOlsson2022} with some refinements and generalisations.